Are you interested in selling Medicare Advantage successfully?

 When Is The Best Time To Start?

-So my question to you is if somebody is watching this and it’s April or May, when is the best time to actually get credentialed and start selling Advantage?
-Is it all the way until September or is it sooner than that?
+My question is if somebody is watching this early- to mid-year, when is the best time to get credentialed and start selling Medicare Advantage?

-You’ve got people right now who need you and the great thing is if you can’t help them now, if they don’t qualify to flip, then you can go see them at annual enrollment period and then help them.
+You’ve got people right now who need your help!
+And the great thing is if you can’t help them now, if they don’t qualify to replace today, then see them at AEP.

-LM: Pipe lining or ex-dating is the way to go.
-If you can’t help them out it doesn’t mean that they’re out of your book of business or they’re out of your potential.
-So what I would do in that scenario is tell them, “Hey David, I can’t help you right now.
+LM: If you can’t help them out it doesn’t mean that they’re out of your book of business or they’re out of your potential.
+Tell them, “Hey David, I can’t help you right now.

 Adding Final Expense Prospects To Medicare Advantage

-DD: Let’s talk about the guy right now who sells final expense and he’s in the field right now working his leads.
-The average final expense agent I deal with is working about 20 or 25 leads a week, doesn’t matter what kind of lead.
+DD: Let’s talk about the guy right now who sells final expense.
+He’s in the field right now working his leads.

-The beauty of the business is that you’re going to have or you should have every product that’s available in your county and you’ve got to know the weaknesses of all the plans.
-I know how to kill one plan over another, but just killing one over another for a benefit is not really the answer.
+The beauty of the business is that you’re going to have or you should have every product that’s available in your county.
+You’ll learn the weaknesses of all the plans.

 I have to make sure I’m going to help them with their problem, but I also have to make sure the doctors are in-network and medications are in the formulary.
 I have to make sure to do my homework.